jumpinjackie/forge-e33-mod/design/GREEN.md

 3GG
 Creature - Incarnation
 Trample
-Sacrifice a creature: Draw cards equal to the sacrificed creature’s power, then discard three cards.
+Sacrifice a nonland creature: Draw cards equal to the sacrificed creature’s power, then discard three cards.
 ---
 Verso: I don't want this life...
 I don't want this life...
 Maelle: I just- I just wanted to live this lifetime together.
 This lifetime that was stolen from us.
 Please, brother...
 Please.